-Robin Bowers picked me up and we took Interstate 5 to Griffith Park and being early we drove Zoo Drive south and I spotted a sign that read "Train Rides" and we pulled into the parking lot of the Griffith Park & Southern Railroad.
-I gave my card to our engineer who told me the ticket office opened at 10:00 AM and the train would run shortly there after.
+Robin Bowers picked me up and we took Interstate 5 to Griffith Park and since we were early, drove Zoo Drive south where I spotted a sign that read "Train Rides" and we pulled into the parking lot of the Griffith Park & Southern Railroad.
+I gave my card to our engineer who told me the ticket office opened at 10:00 AM and the train would run shortly thereafter.
 She also told me the length of the ride was one mile.Griffith Park & Southern Railroad

 Located near Los Feliz Blvd and Riverside Drive at the South end of Griffith park, GPS Railroad occupies a location where miniature trains have operated since the late 1940's.
 The earliest record we have of a train operation begins in 1948 but these is some evidence that a train was there in 1946.

 The current ride was built in the mid 1960's.
-The Station, passenger loading sructure, train barn, tunnel and bridge were all built at that time.
+The station, passenger loading structure, train barn, tunnel and bridge were all built at that time.
 The track is approximately 1 mile long.
-The track gauge (distance between the rails) is 18.5 inches which is almost exactly 1/3rd the gauge of standard, full-size railroads.
+The track gauge is 18.5 inches which is almost exactly one-third the gauge of standard, full-size railroads.
 This gauge is unique to our knowledge in the United States.

-GP Rah Enterprises, LLC operates specialty family recreation facilities under various concession contracts in Griffith Park, Los Angeles, California.
+GP Rah Enterprises, LLC operates specialty family recreation facilities under various concession contracts in Griffith Park in Los Angeles.
 It has operated the Griffith Park & Southern Railroad since 1972 and the Travel Town Railroad since 1978.
 It also operates a simulator ride at Griffith Park & Southern Railroad.
 We are currently pursuing other opportunities in California and elsewhere.Some Statistics

 Our miniature railroads carry almost 600,000 passengers each year.
-Weather permitting we operate 364 days a year, closing only on Christmas Day.
-Our Griffith Park & Southern track is about one mile long.
-The trains travel over several bridges, including a 60' long wood and steel box girder bridge.
-We also go through an 80' tunnel and past several attractions, including the Western Old Town.
+Weather permitting, we operate 364 days a year, closing only on Christmas Day.
+The trains travel over several bridges, including a 60 foot long wood and steel box girder bridge.
+We also go through an 80 foot tunnel and past several attractions, including the Western Old Town.

-Our track at Travel Town Museum is approximately 3/8ths of a mile and we make two loops around the outdoor exhibit of historically significant locomotives and passenger cars.
-We have five locomotives and 21 passenger coaches available for operation year round in the parks.Operating at Griffith Park & Southern Railroad (18.5" gauge).
+Our track at Travel Town Museum is approximately three-eighths of a mile and we make two loops around the outdoor exhibit of historically-significant locomotives and passenger cars.
+We have five locomotives and 21 passenger coaches available for operation year round in the parks.Operating at Griffith Park & Southern Railroad:

 The Colonel Griffith - 2-8-0 locomotive built by Severn Lamb Ltd. in 1983.

-The Freedom Train - A streamliner built by the All American Streamliner Co. of Los Angeles.
+The Freedom Train - A streamliner built by the All American Streamliner Company of Los Angeles.

 Ten Pullman style, five seat steel coaches built by All American Streamliner of Los Angeles.